 For example, let’s go back to the example of a coin flip.
 The odds of a fair coin landing on heads 5 times in a row are roughly 3 in 100.
 This isn’t too unlikely, and so, if we toss a coin and it ends up landing on heads 5 times in a row, it shouldn’t necessarily cause us to be suspicious of anything.

 But what if we keep tossing the coin, and it keeps landing on heads?
 Let’s say we keep tossing the coin a few more times, and it ends up landing on heads 10 times in a row.
 The odds of a fair coin doing that are approximately 1 in 1,000.
 This is still an unlikely outcome, which might cause us to suspect that the coin isn’t a fair one, but it’s still possible that this simply occurred due to chance.

 However, let’s say we want to investigate this topic further, and try to discern whether or not the coin toss is fair, so we keep tossing the coin until we get 50 tosses in a row.

 Since the odds that the coin will keep landing on heads 50 times in a row are about 1 in 1,126,000,000,000,000 (1 in 1.126 quadrillion), if this outcome occurs then it’s reasonable to assume that the coin toss is rigged in some way, since the likelihood of receiving this outcome is so low otherwise.

-This concept can be quantified using statistical inference methods such as Bayesian inference, which take into account evidence in order to calculate the probability of a certain hypothesis being true.
+This concept can be quantified using statistical inference methods such as Bayesian inference, which take into account relevant evidence in order to calculate the probability that a certain hypothesis is true.

 While the actual method of quantifying such probabilities is complex, the main takeaway here is this: while it’s important to be aware of the gambler’s fallacy, and to avoid assuming that independent events can affect one another, it’s also important to remember that in some cases, past outcomes suggest that future events aren’t truly random, a fact which you should take into account when making decisions.